 To help others like my friend, Jane, grappling with this insidious trend in the dating and relationship world, I chose to write about it.
 In this article, we navigate the intricate landscape of negging — exploring its nuances, recognizing the telltale signs, and arming ourselves with the knowledge to respond when compliments take a deceitful turn.

-It is vital to grasp what does negging means to be able to spot it.
+It is vital to grasp what does negging mean to be able to spot it.
 Since it escalates slowly, a lot of people cannot tell the negging vs teasing difference or identify it as the form of emotional abuse it is.
-Given that the person resorting to this behavior plays nice too, you can be left wondering if you’re being over-sensitive about their remarks.
+Given that the person resorting to this behavior plays nice too, you can be left wondering if you’re being overly sensitive about their remarks.

 If you keep ignoring the signs of negging, it will change the way you view yourself.
 Negging can come from a friend, co-worker, boss, sibling, or parent too, but it is a more rampant trend in the world of dating and relationships.
-If you already know about breadcrumbing and catfishing then it’s high time you should know about negging.
+If you already know about breadcrumbing and catfishing, then it’s high time you should know what is negging.

 Related Reading: Fishing Dating-The New Dating Trend